 With a foundation in place, it’s time to focus on relationship building, strong communication and collaboration.

-You also want your employees to feel heard, so let your teams know you’re paying attention to them.
+You also want your employees to feel heard, so let your teams know you’re paying attention.
 Here are a few tips:

-• Try to have regular one-on-ones with every team member so they have an opportunity to discuss issues or grievances before they fester and impact the morale of the entire team.
+Try to have regular one-on-ones with every team member so they can discuss issues or grievances before they fester and affect the morale of the entire team.

 By maintaining regular communication, you can help everyone share knowledge, stay aligned and develop solid trusting relationships.